openid/AppAuth-Android/app/README-Google.md

-# Configuring Google Sign In
+# Using AppAuth for Android with Google

 1. An OAuth2 client ID for Google Sign In must be created.
 The [quick-start configurator](https://goo.gl/pl2Fu2) can be used to generate this, or it can be